Table of Contents

 California has had its share of natural disasters and completely destroyed habitats in wildfire areas.
 The state has seen more than 6,400 wildfires, in fact, which have been recorded in history.

 August Complex, which spread through the coastal areas of Northern California, was the largest wildfire breakthrough in the history of the state’s natural disasters.
-It started in August 2020 and spread across more than a million acres of land destroying more than 900 structures including homes, local shops, businesses, and more.
+It started in August 2020 and spread across over a million acres of land, destroying over 900 structures, including homes, local shops, businesses, and more.

 The Dixie is the second-largest wildfire, which took place in July 2021, spreading over 498,000 acres of land and destroying more than 580 structures.
 Following Dixie is Mendocino, which spread across 458,000 acres of land burning 280 structures to ash and rubble.